 These data indicate that, for the majority of respondents, ISO certification effectively facilitates the transmission and capitalization of knowledge within organizations.
 This positive perception can be attributed to several interrelated factors, based on the responses from the interviewed managers.
 First, the formalization of tacit knowledge is encouraged by ISO standards, which prompt the documentation of procedures, feedback, and best practices, making implicit knowledge more accessible and transferable.
 Next, the establishment of document management systems is often a result of ISO certification, enabling companies to centralize knowledge and prevent its loss.
-Finally, some practices promoted by these standards, such as internal audits and feedback loops, encourage collaboration and facilitate knowledge management within certified organizations.
+Finally, some practices promoted by these standards, such as internal audits and feedback loops, encourage collaboration and facilitate knowledge sharing between teams.
+These combined elements contribute to strengthening knowledge management within certified organizations.
 Additionally, the previously mentioned reasons may also provide explanations for the 12% who expressed reservations on this issue.